jamescosborn/productivity-czar/README.md

 https://www.sciencedaily.com/releases/2011/02/110208131529.htm

 So next time you are facing down a particularly challenging dilemma, consider taking a break.
 It may very well be the solution to your problem.

+## What does it mean to be a good developer?

+How did all these bugs get inside my computer?
+Why is Ajax named after a bathroom cleaner?
+How do you recharge the key crystal components to keep computers from melting?

+If you know the answers to these questions, and more, please email me and let me know!

+jamescarlosborn@gmail.com

 ## License
 This README.md uses the MIT license.